midkiffaries/m20T1/README.md

 - Widget support on on all pages with customizations
 - Widget support in the site header and footer
 - Unique <i>front-page</i>, <i>404</i> and <i>attachment (image)</i> pages
-- Featured image support for use as the hero/header image on posts and pages, with fallbacks
+- Featured image support for use as the hero/header image on posts and pages with a fallback image
-- Support for custom WordPress editor styling
+- Support for custom WordPress editor styling via <b>theme.json</b> or <b>editor-style.css</b>
 - Support for <b>dark mode</b> via a built in switch
 - Built in support for an additional <i>post type</i>, default set as 'Portfolio'
 - Enabled SVG files upload to media library